Friday, August 29, 2014

-A college dorm room is prime breeding ground for bed bugs.
-Excessive clutter, poor hygiene, and large numbers of people, are an attractive environment for these opportunistic pests.
+A college dorm room is a prime breeding ground for bed bugs.
+Excessive clutter, poor hygiene, and large numbers of people are attractive environments for these opportunistic pests.
 All it takes is one student to bring the bed bugs into the building.
 From there they easily travel from room to room on socks, in hoodies, and deep inside backpacks.
 Anything that is lying on the floor.
 All it takes is one female bed bug to infest a room.
 Female bed bugs can have as many as 5,000 babies in as little as 6 months.
 And it only takes one month, or half a semester, for those babies to become adult bed bugs.
-Which means if a room is infested when the kids return to school in the fall, you could have full blown adult bed bugs coming back home by Thanksgiving!
+This means if a room is infested when the kids return to school in the fall, you could have full-blown adult bed bugs coming back home by Thanksgiving!
 Those are some ugly numbers.

 Know what bed bugs look like in order to make an accurate identification

 Adult bed bugs are small, brown, flat oval-shaped insects, less than ¼” long; similar to an apple seed.

 Baby bed bugs can be beige (before a blood meal) to reddish-brown (following a blood meal) and similar to a sesame seed.

 Eggs are about the size and color of two grains of salt